atvs1478/sq/README.md

 ```
 - 'speed' is the scrolling speed in ms (default is 33ms)

 - 'format' can contain free text and any of the 3 keywords %artist%, %album%, %title%.
-Using that format string, the keywords are replaced by their value string is displayed as is.
-Note that if the plain text following a keyword that happens to be empty during playback will be removed.
+Using that format string, the keywords are replaced by their value to build the string to be displayed.
+Note that the plain text following a keyword that happens to be empty during playback of a track will be removed.
 For example, if you have set format=%artist% - %title% and there is no artist in the metadata then only <title> will be displayed not " - <title>".

 ### Vcc GPIO
 The parameter "Vcc_GPIO" is a comma-separated list of GPIO that will be configured as output with their value set to 1 (Vcc) at boot.
 Be careful because there is no conflict checks being made wrt which GPIO you're changing, so you might damage your board or create a conflict here.